ebabel-games/magicalhex/README.md

 # Enchantment MMO

-version 0.9.0
+version 0.10.0

 Enchantment (working title) is a free (for ever) browser based MMO.
-It's a dark world with evil magic, demons and necromancers battling each other for supremacy.
+It's a dark world wher necromancers try to survive battling each other.
 See the [wiki](https://github.com/ebabel-eu/Enchantment/wiki) for further details.

 ## Installation